shaloo/docs.arcana/docs/relnotes/rn-main-auth-vOct12-23-gasless.md

 Gasless enabled apps will not require to pay any gas fees for any of the whitelisted blockchain operations.
 Besides zero gas fees, the app users will see a change in their wallet address when gasless is enabled for an app.

 Earlier, there was only a single EoA wallet address associated with each authenticated app user.
 Apps with gasless feature will require to configure gas tank for one or more blockchain networks.
 For such apps the app user account will be associated with two types of wallet addresses: an EoA address and a SCW address.
 By default, all gasless transactions happen via the SCW account.
 Users can switch between EoA and SCW accounts using the wallet UI.
-For details, see [[rn-main-auth-v{{config.extra.arcana.date_release_tag}}|{{config.extra.arcana.product_name}} v{{config.extra.arcana.date_release_tag}} release notes]].

 #### Developers